 About Kashmiri Pashmina

-Pashmina is a type of fine wool/cashmere (you can check our article “Wool vs Cashmere” to understand about these fibers) that has been produced in the Kashmir region of India for centuries and is highly valued for its softness, warmth, and unique texture.
+Pashmina is a type of fine wool/cashmere (you can check our article “Wool vs Cashmere” to understand about these fibres) that has been produced in the Kashmir region of India for centuries and is highly valued for its softness, warmth, and unique texture.
 The word pashmina comes from the Persian word “Pashm” which means “soft gold”.
 It is often used to create shawls, stoles, and other clothing items, and is often seen as a symbol of luxury and quality.

 In addition to its practical uses, Pashmina is also a cultural heritage item with deep roots in the Kashmiri tradition.
 It is often passed down from generation to generation and has symbolic meaning in various celebrations and rituals.

-Kashmiri Pashmina has always been one of the most sought-after wrap accessories in the world.
+Kashmiri Pashmina Scarf has always been one of the most sought-after wrap accessories in the world.
 Its rich history and fascinating origins make it a prized possession for people who admire authenticity and craftsmanship when it comes to choosing their shawls.

 Origin & History of Kashmiri Pashmina Shawls